Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture2/speech_2.md

 Without this, you end up writing validation logic scattered across fifty different modules, each one checking the same rules independently.
 With a custom container, the rules live in one place.

 Now let us shift to operator overloading.
-We touched on this briefly in Lecture 1, but today we go deeper.
+We touched on this briefly in last Lecture, but today we go deeper.

 Operator overloading means giving your custom objects the ability to respond to Python operators, the plus sign, the equality check, the print function.
 The mechanism is the same as before.
 Python sees an operator, and it translates that into a special method call.